 Land for State-Owned Materials Sites.
-Maintain in state ownership and make available to public and private users sufficient, suitably located materials sites to meet long-term economic needs of the area for material resources.
+Maintain in state ownership and make available to public and private users sufficient, suitably located materials sites to economically meet long-term economic needs of the area for material resources.
+Material sites may be necessary and are considered appropriate for the construction and maintenance of roads.